 Hypothesis: Prompting a learner with their predictive skill level for a given skill in their role will increase the number of assessments that they take within a role.

-Experiment: The team ran an A/B test of different notification messages that targeted notification users who started a Role IQ but only completed one assessment.
+Experiment: We ran an A/B test around notification messaging for learners who started a Role IQ but only completed one assessment.
 The control group received the traditional reminder notification, while the test group received messaging about their inferred skill level for the role.
 The experiment window capped at three weeks; overall, 2,749 learners saw the notification, 1,412 in the control group, and 1,337 in the test group.

 - Average # of assessments completed per user (who have completed at least one assessment) during the experimental timeframe